StarRocks/starrocks/docs/using_starrocks/catalog/hudi_catalog.md

 ## Caching strategy of Hudi metadata

-StarRocks develops a query execution plan based on the metadata of Hive tables.
+StarRocks develops a query execution plan based on the metadata of Hudi tables.
 Therefore, the response time of Hive metastore directly affects the time consumed by a query.
-To reduce the impact, StarRocks provides caching strategies, based on which StarRocks can cache and update the metadata of Hive tables, such as partition statistics and file information of partitions.
+To reduce the impact, StarRocks provides caching strategies, based on which StarRocks can cache and update the metadata of Hudi tables, such as partition statistics and file information of partitions.
 Currently, StarRocks only supports the asynchronous update strategy.

 ### How it works

-If a query hits a partition of a Hive table, StarRocks asynchronously caches the metadata of the partition.
+If a query hits a partition of a Hudi table, StarRocks asynchronously caches the metadata of the partition.
 If another query hits the partition again and the time interval from the last update exceeds the default time interval, StarRock asynchronously updates the metadata cached in StarRocks.
 Otherwise, the cached metadata will not be updated.
 This process of update is called lazy update.

 You can set the default time interval by the `hive_meta_cache_refresh_interval_s` parameter.
 The parameter value defaults to `7200`.
 Unit: seconds.
 You can set this parameter in the **fe.conf** file of each FE, and then restart each FE to make the parameter value take effect.